jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 ### Organize notes hierarchically

 The basic unit for our analysis are the utterances or observations which are usually represented by a line in your transcript.
-For example, a line in your transcript could be: “I usually try a new recipe when I think its fun and have a reason to bake a cake, birthdays, or something like that.“
+For example, a line in your transcript could be: “I usually try a new recipe when I think its fun and have a reason to bake a cake, birthdays, or something like that.”

 You organize these notes hierarchically and create groups that share a common theme.
 You give each group a title that states the theme of the underlying of data.